fsereno/portfolio/README.md

 ```
 ##### This will:
 - Build the initial development resources (pug, sass, ts).
-- Run Mocha Unti tests on backend Service code only
+- Run Mocha Unit tests on backend Service code only

 #### Run the default Gulp task